kivy/pyobjus/docs/source/pyobjus_internal.rst

 of the Objective C runtime.
 After that, it will create an ObjcMethod Python object for every method attached to the class as well as an ObjcProperty for every attached property.
-It will then return a Python representation of the NSString class with both ObjcMethod and ObjcProperty objects attached.
+It will then return a Python representation of the NSString class with all the ObjcMethod and ObjcProperty objects attached.

 So, maybe you don't want to use all the properties of the NSString class.
 In that case, you can call the ``autoclass`` function in the following way::